Existence and Regularity of Invariant Graphs for Cocycles in Bundles: partial hyperbolicity case: Motivation

-{\textbf{about the dynamical systems.}} We focus on the dynamical systems on bundles, i.e. \emph{cocycles}.
+{\textbf{Dynamical systems:}} We focus on dynamical systems on bundles, i.e., \emph{cocycles}.
 Related works on invariant manifolds for cocycles are e.g. \cite{Hal61, Yi93, CY94, CL97}; but see also \cite[Chapter 6]{HPS77} and \cite{AV10, ASV13}.
 In terms of differential equations, there is a natural context we need to study cocycles.
-That is, when we look into the dynamical properties of a differential equation in a neighborhood of its an invariant set, we usually study the linearization of the equation along this set and consider the equation as a linearized equation plus a `small' perturbation.
-In order to make our results applicable to ill-posed differential equations, we extend the notion of cocycle to \emph{bundle correspondence with generating bundle map} (see \autoref{correspondence} for definitions) originally due to Chaperon \cite{Cha08}.
-We notice that by using this notion, the difficulty that cocycles may be non-invertible (especially in the infinite-dimensional setting) can be overcome without strain.
+That is, when we look into the dynamical properties of a differential equation in a neighborhood of its invariant set, we usually study the linearization of the equation along this set and consider the equation as a linearized equation plus a `small' perturbation.
+In order to make our results applicable to ill-posed differential equations, we extend the notion of cocycle to \emph{bundle correspondence with generating bundle map} (see \autoref{correspondence} for definitions) originally due to Chaperon \cite{Cha08} and Akin \cite{Aki93}.
+By using this notion, the difficulty that cocycles may be non-invertible (especially in the infinite-dimensional setting) can be overcome without strain.

-{\textbf{about the bundles.}} We do \emph{not} require the bundles to be trivial or the base spaces to be (locally) compact.
-Note that for the infinite-dimensional dynamical systems, this situation happens naturally.
-For the existence results (see \autoref{graph}), the assumption on bundles is only that their fibers are complete metric spaces which makes the results as general as possible.
-For the regularity results (see \autoref{stateRegularity}), the situation becomes more complicated which is one of major difficulties arising in this paper; see \autoref{bundle} for how we deal with the non-trivial bundle and \autoref{mf} for how we extend compact spaces or Banach spaces to non-compact and non-linear spaces in the infinite dimension; this treatment is essentially due to e.g. \cite{HPS77, PSW12, BLZ99, BLZ08, Cha04, Eld13, Ama15}.
+{\textbf{Bundles:}} We do \emph{not} require the bundles to be trivial or the base spaces to be (locally) compact.
+Note that for infinite-dimensional dynamical systems, this situation happens naturally.
+For the existence results (see \autoref{graph}), the assumption on bundles is only that their fibers are complete metric spaces, which makes the results as general as possible.
+For the regularity results (see \autoref{stateRegularity}), the situation becomes more complicated, which is one of the major difficulties arising in this paper; see \autoref{bundle} for how we deal with non-trivial bundles and \autoref{mf} for how we extend compact spaces or Banach spaces to non-compact and non-linear spaces in infinite dimensions; this treatment is essentially due to e.g. \cite{HPS77, PSW12, BLZ99, BLZ08, Cha04, Eld13, Ama15}.